 Sometimes it is not safe to use certain medications at the same time.
 Some drugs can affect your blood levels of other drugs you take, which may increase side effects.

-other medicine that may harm your kidneys, hearing, or nervous system--antibiotics, antiviral medicine, chemotherapy, medicine for bowel disorders, medicine to prevent organ transplant rejection, injectable osteoporosis medication, and some pain or arthritis medicines (including aspirin, Tylenol, Advil, and Aleve).
+other medicine that may harm your kidneys, hearing, or nervous system--certain medicines for infections, cancer, osteoporosis, organ transplant rejection, bowel disorders, or pain or arthritis (including aspirin, Tylenol, Advil, and Aleve).

 This list is not complete.
-Other drugs may interact with tobramycin, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Other drugs may affect Kitabis Pak, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.